MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Meta-Learning-Based MPC Design

 \subsection{Meta-inference}

 After the meta-learning phase, we acquire the aggregated NSSM parameterized by $\omega_\infty$.
-The subsequent meta-inference phase adapts this aggregated model to accurately capture the characteristics of the target system and achieve the optimal tracking.
+The subsequent meta-inference phase adapts this aggregated model to accurately capture characteristics of the target system.

-Algorithm~\ref{alg:meta_inference} outlines the meta-inference process; note that no outer-loop is involved in this phase.
-We only perform an adaptation step similar to \eqref{eqn:inner_imaml} to derive the specific NSSM for the target system by using the limited dataset $\mathcal{D}_{\text{target}}$.
+Algorithm~\ref{alg:meta_inference} outlines the meta-inference process.
+We perform an adaptation step similar to \eqref{eqn:inner_imaml} to obtain the specific NSSM for the target system by using the limited dataset $\mathcal{D}_{\text{target}}$.
 This is expressed as

 In practice, we approximate the optimal solution using only a few gradient steps.
-This corresponds to very few ``trials'' to correctly adapt the parameters.

-Now, with this NSSM tailored for the target system, i.e., the NSSM parameterized with $\omega^*$, we can achieve the reference tracking by finding the optimal input through MPC \eqref{eqn:mpc}.
+This corresponds to few ``trials'' to correctly adapt the parameters.
+With this NSSM tailored for the target system, i.e., the NSSM parameterized with $\omega^*$, we can achieve the reference tracking by using MPC \eqref{eqn:mpc}.